10 Week Intermediate Throwing Course (Level 2)

 • Focus on precision and controlled proportions

-Week 9: Lidded Forms Part 2: Expanding & Teapot Structure
+Week 9: Lidded Forms Part 2: Expanding & Structure

-• Pulling and attaching handles and spouts cleanly and confidently
+• Pulling and attaching handles, lugs, or simple spouts

 Week 11: Glazing & Finishing